FN Model 1903

 The FN Model 1903 (M1903, FN Mle 1903), or Browning No.2 is a semi-automatic pistol designed by John Browning and manufactured by Belgian arms manufacturer Fabrique Nationale (FN).
 It was introduced in 1903 and fired the 9×20mmSR Browning Long cartridge.
 It should not be confused with the US-made Colt Model 1903 Pocket Hammerless (in .32 ACP), nor with the Colt Model 1903 Pocket Hammer (in .38 ACP).
 The FN Model 1903 is based on the same mechanical design as the Colt Model 1903 Pocket Hammerless, which Browning sold to both companies (and others as well), but enlarged to handle the more powerful 9mm Browning Long cartridge.
 The M1903's reliability, accuracy, light weight, and quick reloading made it a popular service pistol for many police forces and militaries.
 The pistol was initially introduced by FN as the Browning Modèle de Guerre (Browning War Model) or Browning Grand Modèle (Browning Large Model).

 Pre-World War I production

 FN requested John Browning to prepare a prototype in 1901.
 FN manufactured a few samples for Norway and Sweden to consider as military weapons.
 Norway opted for the Colt M1911 pistol in the form of the Kongsberg M/1912, but Sweden ordered 10,000 pistols (designated m/1907) as standard military sidearms in 1907.
 The Ottoman Empire ordered 8,000 pistols for police use between 1908 and 1914, and the Russian Empire ordered approximately 11,000 with detachable shoulder stock holsters for their police forces during the same time period.
-An additional 9,000 pistols were sold commercially before production was discontinued when the FN factory was overrun by troops from the German Empire in August 1914.
+An additional 9,000 pistols were sold commercially before production was discontinued when the FN factory was overrun in August 1914.